dfoderick/fullcycle/README.md

 run on Windows but some of the installation steps will be different.
 FCM has been thoroughly tested on Raspbian Stretch.

-The current version of Raspbian Stretch is April 2018.
+The current version of Raspbian Stretch is June 2018.
 https://www.raspberrypi.org/downloads/raspbian/
 Instructions on getting set up are here
 [Raspberry Pi Setup](docs/RaspberryPiSetup.md)